cdhagmann/HashRocket/README.md

 - A user can sign out.
 - Posts can be viewed by anyone, but only signed-in users can comment or vote.
 - Styling should look intentional, but does not have to be elaborate.
 You can use Bootstrap or Shoelace for styling if you want.
-- Deploy this application to Heroku.[⇗HashRocket](https://hash-rocket.herokuapp.com/)
+- Deploy this application to Heroku.

 ## Extra features